Cyclic nucleotide–gated ion channel: CNG channel family

-In vertebrates, the CNG channel gene family consists of six members.
+In vertebrates, the CNG channel gene family consists of six members and belong to a larger group of voltage-gated ion channels.
 These genes are divided based on sequence similarity into two subtypes CNGA and CNGB.
+The CNG channels consist of and alpha subunit, known as CNGA1 and a beta subunit CNGB1.
+An aspect of the alpha subunit is that it is able to form a functional channel on its own, called a homotetrameric channel.
+This homotetrameric channel can be of scientific interest because it can be used to further understand the nature of ligand binding and selectivity of a particular channel of interest.
 Additional genes that code for CNG channels have been cloned from Caenorhabditis elegans and Drosophila melanogaster.
 A subunit of a CNG channel CNGA1, previously called the rod α subunit, was expressed in rod photoreceptors and produced functional channels that were gated by cGMP when expressed externally in either Xenopus oocytes or in a human embryonic kidney cell line (HEK293).
 In humans, mutated CNGA1 genes result in an autosomal recessive form of retinitis pigmentosa, a degenerative form of blindness.
 CNGB1, previously called the rod β subunit, is a second subunit of the rod channel.
 Unlike CNGA1, CNGB1 subunits expressed alone do not produce functional CNG channels, but coexpression of CNGA1 and CNGB1 subunits produces heteromeric channels with modulation, permeation, pharmacology, and cyclic-nucleotide specificity comparable to that of native channels.

 CNG channels form tetramers, and recent studies indicate that native rod channels consist of three CNGA1 subunits and one CNGB1 subunit.
 CNGA3 subunits, previously called the cone α subunits, form functional channels when its expression occurs exogenously.
 On the other hand, CNGB3, previously called the cone β subunit, does not.
 Mutations in human CNGA3 and CNGB3 are involved in complete achromatopsia, which is a rare, autosomal recessive inherited and congenital disorder characterized by the complete failure in color distinction.

 CNGA2, previously called the olfactory α subunit, CNGA4, previously called the olfactory β subunit, and CnGB1b are involved in transduction of odorant signals in olfactory sensory neurons for which the subunit stoichiometry and arrangement are unknown.

 In invertebrates, a CNG channel subunit called CNG-P1 has been cloned from D. melanogaster and is expressed in antennae and the visual system, an indication that CNG channels may be linked to the transduction of light in invertebrates.
 A second putative CNG-like subunit called CNGL, cloned from D. melanogaster, is found to be expressed in the brain.
 Two CNG channel subunits, Tax-2 and Tax-4, have been cloned in C. elegans and are responsible for chemosensation, thermosensation, and normal axon outgrowth of some sensory neurons in C. elegans.